Rural Needs. Statewide Answers banner image

 About the Event

-Please join CTS and our five councils for this annual all councils meeting, which will explore topics related to CTS's 2024 theme of Rural Needs, Statewide Answers: Improving Transportation for All Communities.
+This annual all councils meeting explored topics related to CTS's 2024 theme of Rural Needs, Statewide Answers: Improving Transportation for All Communities.

 • The changing demographics of Minnesota by Eric Guthrie, senior demographer in the Minnesota State Demographic Center.